Lumbar puncture (spinal tap)

 Step 1: prepare the patient

 You may be given a sedative to make you drowsy and relaxed.
-A doctor and at least one assistant will be in the room.
-You will lie on your side with your knees drawn to your chest so that your spine is curved; in some cases you may sit on the table and lean forward onto some pillows instead.
-After cleaning your back with a cooling antiseptic, the doctor will numb the area of your lower back where the needle will be inserted.
+A doctor and an assistant will be in the room.
+You will be positioned so that your lower spine is curved.
+This position may be sitting on the table and leanng forward.
+Or you may lie on your side with knees drawn to chest.
+After cleaning your lower back with antiseptic, the doctor will numb the area where the needle will be inserted.
 This may cause some brief stinging.

 Step 2: insert the needle